 If you are looking for a bilingual dictionary, it helps if you know French.
 As you might expect, there are many more resources for the Bambara language available in French.
-I am not aware of any really high-quality English-Bambara dictionaries.
+2019 Update: There is finally a good English-language online dictionary available at dictionary.ankataa.com.

 Bamanankan Daɲɛgafe by Kassim Kone, 1994.

 The first and only of its kind that I’m aware of.
 This dictionary is entirely in Bambara.
 You can purchase a copy from Mother Tongue Editions in Boston.
 A 51-page excerpt, with the front matter and the definitions of words beginning with the letters A – D, is available on this digital library site.

 Bambara Lexicon at Bambara.org.
 This online dictionary covers the basics and it’s free.
 There is also a version that you can download and install on Windows.
 Can translate Bambara to/from English, French, and German.
 It even has photos of some of the entries.
 Fast and easy to use.

 Dictionnaire bambara-français, suivi d’un index abrégé français-bambara, by Gérard Dumestre, 2011.

 Published by Karthala Editions in France, this is quite good, and has many more words than the online lexicon above.
 I enjoyed reading the introduction, which has some very good information about the language’s development and current status.
 The definitions include many examples of usage, collected from proverbs, literature, and transcriptions of native speakers.
 You can purchase a copy on Google Books to read online.
 Note that what you get are page images, not the digital text of a true ebook.
 So it is useful on computers and tablets, but difficult to read on smaller devices like phones.